 If you’re here because you saw my advert in Writing Magazine, or after reading one of my articles in the magazine, welcome!
 If you want to find out more about me and my services click here.
 If you’d like to get in touch to discuss your project my contact details are here (or click on ‘contact’ on the menu bar).

-For the last three decades I’ve been published every month in the UK’s best-selling magazine for writers, Writing Magazine.
-Plus in the July issue one of my clients, Paul Beatty, discusses his blog tour for his novel Children of Fire.
-I’ve just edited the sequel, Circles of Deceit (though the publisher may change the title before everything is finalised).
+For the last 22 years I’ve been published every month in the UK’s best-selling magazine for writers, Writing Magazine.
+In last July’s issue one of my clients, Paul Beatty, discussed his blog tour for his novel Children of Fire, and I recently edited the sequel, Circles of Deceit, which was published in December.

 ‘In an attempt to tidy the room that I write in, I came across a back issue of Writing Magazine left open at a page with an article on writing a novel which I had found extremely useful.
 It was the guidance I needed for the stage where I was at that time.
 I had underlined chunks of the article and I can remember referring to it often.
 I’m afraid the author’s name did not register with me at the time, but it does now, because of course it was you.